SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/security-compliance-checks.md

 # Security and Compliance Checks

+{% hint style="information" %}
+Security and Complaince checks are available in the XXXX plan and above.
+{% endhint %}

 The **Security and Compliance Checks**, visible directly on your Syskit Point home screen, pinpoint the **most important vulnerabilities and misalignments** with Microsoft 365 best practices.
 These checks keep you aware and help you **react quickly to keep your environment secure and under control**.

 Collecting all the important info about the security and compliance state of your environment is a time-consuming and repetitive administration task.
 Syskit Point performs regular security and compliance checks for you and presents the results directly on your home screen.